 JOINT BASE SAN ANTONIO-FORT SAM HOUSTON, Texas –

-The Commission on Cancer is a consortium of professional organizations dedicated to improving survival and quality of life for cancer patients through standard-setting, prevention, research, education and the monitoring of comprehensive quality care.
+The CoC is one of BAMC’s longest-standing accreditations, dating back more than 70 years.
+The CoC is a consortium of professional organizations dedicated to improving survival and quality of life for cancer patients through standard-setting, prevention, research, education, and the monitoring of comprehensive quality care.

 The cancer committee at BAMC consists of a diverse, multi-disciplinary group of professionals from all areas of cancer care.

 “We take a multidisciplinary approach to treating cancer as a complex group of diseases that requires consultation among surgeons, medical and radiation oncologists, diagnostic radiologists, pathologists, and other cancer specialists,” Vreeland said.
 “This multidisciplinary partnership results in improved patient care.”